josmerod/Discounted-Udemy-Course-Enroller/README.md

 - Added total number of courses count on the CLI version after the process has been completed
 - Modified the original cli-settings file to use the credentials from Google Chrome and to filter to specific requirements.
 - Added Course Joiner as a source for courses (in draft version, needs to improve performance).
+- Added Cursos Dev as a source for courses (in draft version, testing and tuning up the number of pages, performance is OK)

 This is a work in progress and will add more features in the future.
 If you have any suggestions, please let me know.